How to Tell if Your Honey is Pure or Adulterated

-Pure honey, with time, tends to solidify.
-On the other hand, adulterated remains liquid.
+Pure honey tends to solidify with time.
+On the other hand, unadulterated honey remains liquid.

-Honey is well known for its positive health benefits, thanks to its high mineral and vitamin contents.
-Unfortunately, not all the honey sold at the supermarket is pure.
-Honey is often adulterated, meaning it is mixed with glucose solutions or low-quality honeys with a high water content, because the honey has been taken from cells that are not properly covered with wax.
-Here are a few simple tests you can do at home to check if your honey is high-quality and pure, or impure and with a high water content.
+Honey is well-known for its positive health benefits due to its high mineral and vitamin contents.
+Unfortunately, not all the honey sold at supermarkets is pure.
+This food is often adulterated, meaning it’s mixed with glucose solutions or low-quality honey with high water contents because the honey has been taken from cells that are not properly covered with wax.
+Here are a few simple tests you can do at home to check if your honey is pure or adulterated.

 Read the label

-The first thing you should do before buying a jar of honey is read the label and check that the ingredient list doesn’t contain “high-fructose corn syrup” or commercial glucose, two additives that are frequently used to “stretch” the honey and keep it from solidifying.
+The first thing you should do before buying a jar of honey is read the label.
+In addition, check that the ingredient list doesn’t contain “high-fructose corn syrup” or commercial glucose.
+Manufacturers use these two additives frequently to “stretch” this food and keep it from solidifying.

 Solidification of the honey

-All honey is liquid, but with time they tend to solidify, or “crystallize” into a substance resembling grains of sugar.
-If you buy a jar of honey that is already crystallized, it is pure.
-If your honey is liquid, you can wait a few days to see if it solidifies or throw it in the fridge to accelerate the process.
-If the honey never crystallizes, there is a high probability that it is adulterated honey.
+All honey is liquid, but with time it tends to solidify or “crystallize” into a substance resembling grains of sugar.
+If you buy a jar of honey that’s already crystallized, it’s pure.
+If your honey is liquid, you can wait a few days to see if it solidifies or put it in the fridge to accelerate the process.
+If the honey never crystallizes, there’s a high probability that it’s adulterated honey.

-Tricks for knowing if your honey is pure
+Tricks to help you know if your honey is pure

-Here are some easy tricks that can be useful for checking if the honey you have bought is pure or if it has been in some way adulterated or has a high water content.
+Here are some easy tricks to help you check if the honey you bought is pure or adulterated:

 - Take a tablespoon of honey and put it in a glass of water.
-If the honey dissolves, then it is not pure.
-Pure honey should stay together as a solid when submerged in water.
+If the honey dissolves, then it isn’t pure.
+Pure honey shouldn’t disintegrate when submerged in water.

-- Take a bit of honey and mix it with water.
-Then place four or five drops of vinegar into the solution.
+- Take a bit of it and mix it with water.
+Then, place four or five drops of vinegar into the solution.
 If it turns foamy, the honey might have been adulterated with gypsum.

 - Scoop a bit of honey into a spoon and let it fall from the spoon.
-Honey with high water content will fall quickly.
-Mature honey of good quality will stay on the spoon or fall very slowly.
+Honey with high water contents will fall quickly.
+Good-quality honey will stay on the spoon or fall very slowly.

 - Light a match and try to burn some of the honey.
-If it lights and burns, then it is pure.
+If it burns, then it’s pure.
 Impure or low-quality honey often contains extra water that keeps it from burning.

 - If you have iodine at home, take some honey, mix it with water, and add a few drops of iodine.
-If the solution turns blue, then the honey has been adulterated with some sort of starch or flour.
+If the solution turns blue, then the honey was adulterated with some sort of starch or flour.

 - Take a small piece of old, hard bread and submerge it in the honey.
-If, when you remove it 10 minutes later, the bread is still hard, then the honey is pure.
-If there is a lot of water in the honey, the bread will soften.
+If the bread is still hard 10 minutes later, the honey is pure.
+If there’s a lot of water in the honey, the bread will soften.

-As you can see, these simple tests will help you confirm the quality of the honey you buy and choose the purest, highest-quality option, in turn helping you reap the maximum benefits of including honey in your diet.
+As you can see, these simple tests will help you confirm the quality of the honey you buy.
+You should choose the purest, highest-quality honey to help you reap the maximum benefits of including it in your diet.